hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

-The metrics data can also be observed through a variety of `kubectl describe` commands across various resources.
+The the running state of an application can be observed through a variety of `kubectl describe` commands across various resources.

 Inspect this Kubernetes cluster only _Worker_ node.